rolandfenyes/Finance-tracker/docs/stocks.md

 - `price_daily` historical candles
 - `stock_positions`, `stock_lots`, `stock_realized_pl` for cost basis tracking
 - `watchlist` and `user_settings_stocks`
+- `stock_cash_movements` to track deposits, withdrawals, dividends, and other cash ledger entries tied to the stock module

 Existing trade history is preserved.
 New trades should be recorded through the `Stocks\TradeService` which rebuilds lots and realized P/L.